William Thompson (Ipswich MP): Career

 He bought the manor of Hensington from the executors of Thomas Napier in 1726.
 His devisees sold it in 1753 to Charles Spencer, 3rd Duke of Marlborough.

-In 1717 William Thomson introduced an act into the House of Commons that eventually became law in 1718 (4 Geo I, c.11).
-Known as the Transportation Act 1717 (a.k.a.
-Piracy Act), the Transportation Act formalized the process for transporting British criminals (except Scottish) to the American colonies.
+In 1717 William Thompson introduced an act into the House of Commons that eventually became law in 1718 (4 Geo.
+1. c.
+11).
+Known as the Transportation Act 1717 (or the Piracy Act 1717), the Transportation Act formalized the process for transporting British criminals (except Scottish) to the American colonies.
 Seen as a way to reduce crime in Britain felons who committed clergyable offenses could be transported for 7 years and receivers of stolen goods could be transported for 14 years.
-This act of Thomson's resulted in tens of thousands of convicts being transported to the American colonies (including Canada and the West Indies) and later to Australia between 1718 and the end of transportation in 1867.
+This act of Thompson's resulted in tens of thousands of convicts being transported to the American colonies (including Canada and the West Indies) and later to Australia between 1718 and the end of transportation in 1867.

 Family

 Thompson died on 27 October 1739.
 He had no children by either wife.